 - The University-wide Commencement ceremony is held in Husky Stadium on the Saturday following Spring quarter finals week.
 Formal academic regalia (cap and gown) is worn at this event.

-- The History Department Convocation ceremony is held on the Friday preceding Commencement, the last day of Spring quarter finals week.
+- The History Department Convocation ceremony is typically held on the Friday preceding Commencement (in 2023 it will be on Thursday), the last day of Spring quarter finals week.
 Business casual attire is worn at this event.

 - You may participate in one or both ceremonies.
 Participation is not required for graduation.
 Conversely, participation in either of these ceremonies does not guarantee graduation.